mhenrixon/sidekiq-unique-jobs/README.md

 ### After Unlock Callback

-If you are using :after_yield as your unlock ordering, Unique Job offers a callback to perform some work after the block is yielded.
+If you need to perform any additional work after the lock has been released you can provide an `#after_unlock` instance method.
+The method will be called when the lock has been unlocked.
+Most times this means after yield but there are two exceptions to that.

+**Exception 1:** UntilExecuting unlocks and calls back before yielding.
+**Exception 2:** UntilExpired expires eventually, no after_unlock hook is called.

 ```ruby
 class UniqueJobWithFilterMethod